alliemeetsfungi/qiime2_amplicon_cleanup/README.md

   --o-visualization path/to/where/qiime2/visual/file/will/be/saved/file-name.qzv
 ```
 Go to Qiime2 Viewer on browser and upload the .qzv file and check to see if Forward and Reverse read counts are the same!
 [Here](https://forum.qiime2.org/t/demultiplexed-sequence-length-summary-identical-forward-and-reverse-for-emp-paired-end-reads/20692) is a forum with more information on this.
+<br><ins>Record total reads</ins>

+<br>*Go to the "Interactive Quality Plot" tab*
+<br>Here, you can observe the quality of reads (y-axis) at a specific sequence length (x-axis) and assess (1) wether sequences should be trimmed and (2) how much they should be trimmed.
+The quality score tells us how confidently the nucleotide was called at that area, higher quality scores indicate higher confidence that the detected nucleotide is correct and not an error.
+Generally, quality scores below 20 are considered poor and unreliable reads which can lead to inacurate taxonomic identification later on.
+<br><ins>Approach to deciding how much to trim:</ins>
+1. Observe how consistent the quality is by assessing the sequence length at which the quality begins to drop abrubptly, as well as how steep the drop in quality is.
+2. Determine at what sequence length the quality score begins to drop under 20.
+3. You can zoom in and out of the quality plots by highlighting regions of interest, and double clicking the plot to zoom back out again.
+4. Note that Reverse reads are generally lower in quality and may require more trimming than Forward reads.
+5. Take a screen shot of the quality plots for your records.

 If you want to record or observe reads per sample, scroll to the very bottom of the "Overview" page and click "Download as TSV" to download per-sample-fastq-counts.tsv